Toni Braxton: Revealed: Background and development

 On May 19, 2006, the Flamingo Hotel and Casino in Las Vegas announced that Braxton would replace Wayne Newton as the casino's new headlining act from December 3, 2006.
 The show, entitled Toni Braxton: Revealed, was to be performed six nights a week and was scheduled to run through to March 2007.
 Braxton later confirmed that she was extending her show through to August 2007.
 Due to its success, it was reported that Braxton would extend her show through to August 2010.
 The show was later cancelled in order for Braxton to focus on her health.
-The production featured nine dancers with intricate choreography, along with a specially designed set with a 9' x 16' LED screen and elaborate costumes.
-In an October 2006 concert, Braxton broke down in tears while announcing to the audience that just before the concert began she had been told that her son, Diezel, had been diagnosed with autism.
-Braxton has been outspoken regarding her doctor's failure to diagnose Diezel's condition earlier, contending that if he had been diagnosed earlier he could have received treatment earlier.
-As well as becoming a spokeswoman for Autism Speaks.
+The production featured nine dancers with intricate choreography, along with a specially designed set with a 9' x 16' LED screen and elaborate costumes designed by Dolce & Gabbana.

 Reception

 Mike Weatherford of the Las Vegas Review-Journal gave the show a mixed review, complaining about "the anticlimactic treatment of her best-known songs.
 They just don’t have the resonance they should."
-But he favorably compared the show to Celine Dion's Las Vegas engagement, saying, "Amid all the hoopla surrounding Celine Dion’s final shows last weekend, Las Vegas’ other working pop-star mom forged on with 'Revealed,' a revue that runs on a fraction of the budget of 'A New Day …' but likewise has become a smoother, more graceful showcase over time."
+But he favorably compared the show to Celine Dion's Las Vegas engagement, saying, "Amid all the hoopla surrounding Celine Dion’s final shows last weekend, Las Vegas’ other working pop-star mom forged on with 'Revealed,' a revue that runs on a fraction of the budget of 'A New Day ...' but likewise has become a smoother, more graceful showcase over time."

+Legal issues

+In August 2007, Anthony Franco, who designed the entire wardrobe for the show sued Braxton claiming she had agreed to pay him $35,000.
+Franco said he received a check, but it was returned for insufficient funds.
+He alleged Braxton and co-defendant Liberty Entertainment put a stop-payment on the check.
+Franco claimed he was eventually paid $20,000, leaving an outstanding balance of $15,000.